Chanpreet-Singh-UofA/Connect4-Game-Rust-MongoDB-Nightly/README.md

 cd frontend
 trunk serve --release
 ```
-3. Open a browser an navigate to 'http://localhost:8080'
+3. Open a browser and navigate to 'http://localhost:8080'